anodyne/docs/using-forms.md

   - *Class*: a specific class to be rendered according to functions added to the theme's CSS.
   - *Textarea Rows*: determine how many rows should be available to the user using the form.

-:::note
+:::note For dropdown menus only
-**For Dropdown Menus Only**: For dropdown menus, please provide the values to be used by the menu.
+For dropdown menus, please provide the values to be used by the menu.
 Each item should be on a separate line and have a comma-separated set of values, like: `male,Male`.
 In that example, the menu item's value would be male and the label seen in the menu would be Male.
 Your final output should look like:

 ```php
 male,Male